d3d0n/mega-bomber/README.md

 *# Working fine with RU, US and EU phone numbers.

 *# You have some questions or ideas how to complete the code?
-Please, contact me in telegram: @noded
+Please, contact me in telegram: @ded_off

 What's new in v0.0.1:
 30.03.2020, released pre-alpha version

 What's new in v0.0.1_1
 01.10.2021, 30 new services for RU/CIS | Debugging admin tool

 Changed api ver to the newest one

 Press release on 01.11.2021